 We need help with the planning and coordination of our Wenatchee Valley Empty Bowls event.
 If you enjoy crafts, hunger relief and event planning consider joining our Wenatchee Valley Empty Bowls Planning Committee.
 For more information, check out our event page here.
-If you're retired or a senior: consider joining the Retired Senior Volunteer Corps (RSVP).
+If you're retired or a senior, please consider joining the Retired Senior Volunteer Corps (RSVP).
 RSVP is for volunteers 55 and older to lend their time and expertise in community service to non-profit organizations.
 In doing so, these volunteers will be provided with meaningful and on-going volunteer opportunities while they increase the capacity of their communities to address those critical needs.

 Chelan-Douglas Community Action Council operates the Wenatchee Food Distribution Center, which distributes food to different local food banks.
 To donate food to a specific food bank or to the food distribution center, contact our office at 620 Lewis Street, Wenatchee (509) 662-6156.